 We will start with the cons.
 1) Coming up with something to talk about for classes and sermons that will apply to everyone, and making sure to say it in a way that everyone can get something from the lessons.
 Everyone is going through different things and coming from different backgrounds so this is hard.
 2) Having an unfair pedestal that some in the congregation subconsciously expect you to stand on.
 Things that I do wrong, I am harshly judged for.
 And things that I may be free to do according to God’s will, I can’t do because someone else has an opinion that said things are wrong for a preacher to do.
 There are certainly times when it feels like chains are around me.
 3) People assuming that all I do is write a quick lesson and show up to funerals.
 A preacher studies hours for his lessons, he visits, writes cards, mediates and prays for the congregation, meets with other preachers for ideas and guidance, writes articles, goes to the hospital, and the list goes on.
 It is a full-time job.

 Now the pros.
 1) There is nothing more fulfilling than the moments I see someone really know Jesus.
 When I’m evangelizing, visiting, or teaching, I can tell the moments when the light hits them.
 It is worth any heartache.
 2) Knowing the stories of the congregation.
 I get to hear your stories and find out who you are.
 I have a second family who loves me dearly.
 It is worth any heartache.
 3) Having the privilege to study deep in God’s word all the time, lead His people, and have a home with Him when this world is over.
 Like any job, there are hardships and stress.
 It is unfair at times.
 But unlike other jobs, the people I work for are also children of God.
-So at the end of each day I can always say, “I am blessed to be a minister!” – Jesse
+And at the end of the day, my job is just an extension of the job of all Christians, and God is the boss!
+So when I lay my head down at night I can always say, “I am blessed to be a minister!” – Jesse